Skirlax/cleanCodeRefactor/README.md

 ## Project Philosophy

-CCR is intentionally careful.
-It does not try to make refactoring feel magical; it tries to make it observable.
-The interesting part is not that an agent can edit code.
-The interesting part is that each edit has a bounded unit, a reason, a verification trail, a rollback point, and a human-readable diff before it becomes part of your real project.
+CCR is intentionally conservative.
+Each change is tied to a bounded unit, a reason, a verification trail, a rollback point, and a diff.

-That is the kind of automation you can invite into a serious codebase.
+The hard part of agentic refactoring is often the review: what changed, why it changed, and whether the behavior still matches the original system.
+CCR keeps that information visible enough that applying the patch feels closer to a normal code-review decision.